One of our axioms at Gravity Leadership is that whatever God does THROUGH you he also does IN you.

 If we consider the unblushing promises of reward and the staggering nature of the rewards promised in the Gospels, it would seem that Our Lord finds our desires, not too strong, but too weak.
 We are half-hearted creatures, fooling about with drink and sex and ambition when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
 We are far too easily pleased.

 In other words, don’t try for a “minimum viable faith.”
 Dive in to the whole thing!
 Christ is the life of the world.
-Knowing God is eternal life, and it’s available.
+Knowing God is eternal life, and it’s available to us through the incarnate Son and poured-out Holy Spirit.
 So go get it!
 How to do that?
-Next quote…
+Here’s St. Augustine (emphasis mine):

 Let us always desire the happy life from the Lord God and always pray for it.
 But for this very reason we turn our mind to the task of prayer at appointed hours, since that desire grows lukewarm, so to speak, from our involvement in other concerns and occupations.
 We remind ourselves through the words of prayer to focus our attention on the object of our desire; otherwise, the desire that began to grow lukewarm may grow chill altogether and may be totally extinguished unless it is repeatedly stirred into flame.